25 Professional Customer Service Phrases That Work Like Magic

 I’ll let my team know about this.

 Inaction is almost as bad as totally ignoring a customer issue.
-When someone reaches out to you about an issue or asks for a new feature, a best practice is to acknowledge their request and let them know what action you’re going to take.
+When someone reaches out to you about an issue or asks for a new feature, the best practice is to acknowledge their request and let them know what action you’re going to take.
 Reassure your customer that their voice isn’t just heading into a void.

 Is there anything else that you need help with?